John Barnes (author)

-John Barnes (born 1957 in Angola, Indiana) is an American science fiction author.
+John Barnes (born 1957) is an American science fiction author.

 Writing

 Two of his novels, The Sky So Big and Black and The Duke of Uranium have been reviewed as having content appropriate for a young adult readership, comparing favorably to Robert A. Heinlein's "juvenile" novels.
 He has contributed to the Internet Evolution website.

 Technical career

-He has done work in systems analysis, business statistics, software reliability theory, sentiment analysis, statistical semiotics, and formal specification.
+Barnes has done work in systems analysis, business statistics, software reliability theory, sentiment analysis, statistical semiotics, and formal specification.

 Personal life

 Barnes's hometown is Bowling Green, Ohio.
 Barnes earned a B.A. degree from Washington University in St. Louis, an M.A. degree from the University of Montana, and a Ph.D. degree in theater from the University of Pittsburgh.
 He has taught at Western State College.
 He lives in Colorado.
 Barnes has been married three times and divorced twice.